MobileTeleSystems/data-rentgen/docs/reference/server/auth/keycloak.rst

             Backend -> Keycloak : Check original 'state' and exchange code for token's Keycloak --> Backend : Return token's
-            Backend --> Client : Set token's in user's browser in cookies and redirect /locations
+            Backend --> Client : Set token's in user's browser in cookies Clietn --> Client : Get response from backend and redirect to /locations

-            Client --> Backend : Redirect to /locations Backend -> Backend : Get user info from token and check user in internal backend database Backend -> Backend : Create user in internal backend database if not exist Backend -[#green]> Client -- : Return requested data
+            Client --> Backend : Request to /v1/locations
+            Backend -> Backend : Get user info from token and check user in internal backend database Backend -> Backend : Create user in internal backend database if not exist Backend -[#green]> Client -- : Return requested data